 A maintenance exclusion is a non-repeating window of time during which automatic maintenance is forbidden.

 You can configure maintenance windows and maintenance exclusions separately and independently.
 You can configure multiple maintenance exclusions.

 Examples of automatic maintenance

-Google performs maintenance tasks on your clusters as needed, or when you make a configuration change that re-creates nodes or networks in the cluster For example:
+Google performs maintenance tasks on your clusters as needed, or when you make a configuration change that re-creates nodes or networks in the cluster, such as the following:

-- Auto-upgrades to cluster control planes (masters) in accordance with GKE's version policy
+- Auto-upgrades to cluster control planes in accordance with the GKE versioning and support policy.

 - User-initiated configuration changes that cause nodes to be re-created, such as GKE Sandbox.

 - User-initiated configuration changes that fundamentally change the cluster's internal network topology, such as optimizing IP address allocation.

 Zonal clusters cannot be modified during control plane configuration changes and cluster maintenance.
 This includes deploying workloads.

 Each of the other types of changes listed above can cause temporary disruptions while workloads are migrated to upgraded nodes.